 If I’ve accepted your ARC, great!
 I can’t wait to work with you.
 If not, please feel free to try again with future books, since my reading schedule is busy and sometimes a rejection is a matter of timing and not taste.

 If the ARC is solicited (i.e., I either requested it or we corresponded about it ahead of time and I agreed to review it), then I will review your book.
 I know ARCs represent a big investment for publishers and I want to honor that!
 If there’s an emergency and I can’t keep that commitment, I will let you know as soon as I can and either return the ARC or pass it along to another interested reviewer.

 However, if the ARC is unsolicited (you sent it to me without prior notice), I make no guarantees.

 I try to post reviews within a month of the publication date.
 The earlier I get the ARC, the more likely it is that I can schedule the review in a timely manner.
 If there’s a strict deadline, I need lots of notice, and it might be a factor in my declining the book.

 Reviews are my honest opinions, which means that sometimes I write negative ones.
 If you can’t tolerate a negative review, then please don’t send me an ARC.
 I read and review in good faith–I never hate-read, and I only accept books I’m genuinely interested in–so please act in good faith with me as well.

-I cross-post condensed versions of my reviews to Goodreads, Amazon, and Barnes & Noble.
+I cross-post condensed versions of my reviews to Goodreads and as many major retailers as possible.
 ARCs will appear in my Goodreads feed as well as my Friday Bookbag and Month In Review features (and potentially other features as I add them).